Corps of Army Air Defence

 The Corps of Army Air Defence (abbreviated as AAD), is an active corps of the Indian Army and a major combat support arm tasked with air defence of the country from foreign threats.
 The AAD is responsible for the protection of Indian air space from enemy aircraft and missiles, especially below 5,000 feet.

 The history of the AAD dates back to 1939 during the times of the British Raj in India.
 The corps actively took part in the Second World War fighting on behalf of the British Empire.
 Post independence, the corps has participated in all the wars involving India, starting from the 1947 Indo-Pakistani War to the 1999 Kargil conflict.

 The corps enjoyed autonomous status from 1994, after the bifurcation of the Corps of Air Defence Artillery from the Army's Regiment of Artillery.
 A separate training school, the Army Air Defence College (AADC), was established to train its personnel.

+As of 2026, the Indian Army is responsible for the tracking and monitoring of flying objects at a range of 35 km and up to an altitude of 3 km beyond the Northern and Western borders.
+Several air command and control centres are being established along the borders.
+These centres will coordinate 97% of the friendly drone and aircraft activities in the 35×3 km envelope.